commfish/BSAI_crab_assessments/SMBKC/smbkc_19/projections/README.md

 !!
 IMPORTANT !!
 See readme.md under smbkc_19  for instructions on running projections.

-copy files from model_1 (current accepted model) into projections2 folder.
+copy files from model_1 (current accepted model) into temp folder.
 Place in the correct .prj file and then run gmacs.exe here.
 Move these files into the correct projection folder (see other readme.md)